This page was last updated on – 8th December 2023

 When contacting us via our Contact Form, the only information we ask for is a name and email address so that we can reply back to your query.
 After we have done this, your personal details are removed from our records, unless you explicitly ask us not to, or if the query replies ongoing communication between you and Get Safe Online.

-When you subscribe to our Newsletter using one of the subscription forms, we use a third party application called HubSpot to collect and store the information you agree to provide us.
-This is so that we can send you a personalised version of the Newsletter.
-If you contact us via our “Become a Partner” page, we use HubSpot to collect and store the information you agree to provide us.
+When you subscribe to our Newsletter using one of the subscription forms, the data you provide us is stored and processed using HubSpot.
+We ask for your first name, last name and email address so that we can send you a personalised version of the Newsletter.
+If you contact us via our “Become a Partner” page, we use HubSpot to collect and store the information you provide us.
 This is so that we can contact you.

 The Data Protection Act